ballerina-attic/message-tracing-with-stream-processor/README.md

 ## Integration with WSO2 Stream Processor

 WSO2 stream processor provides us with distributed message tracing.
 The Distributed Message Tracer allows you to trace the events which are produced while ballerina services serve for requests.
 The ballerina services send these tracing data as WSO2 events.

+    This guide provides instructions on how Ballerina can be used to integrate with Stream-Processor Message Tracer.
 The following are the sections available in this guide.

 - [What you'll build](#what-you’ll-build)